TARUN-DANI/UpTrend/readme.md

 # UpTrend: The Ultimate Bag Selling E-Commerce Website

 ## 🌟 Overview
-Uptrend is a feature-packed e-commerce website tailored for selling bags, designed with a responsive and eye-catching **neumorphic theme**.
+Uptrend is a feature-packed e-commerce website, designed with a responsive and eye-catching **neumorphic theme**.
 It comes with a complete user authentication and authorization system and offers a seamless shopping experience through a fully functional cart, account management, and more.

 ## 🛠️ Tech Stack
 - **Frontend**: EJS (Embedded JavaScript)